Mgot12602/legit-healt/README.md

 Then `npm start` to start the project.
 The project will be running on `http://localhost:3000/` by default.

+Alternatively, you can run the project in docker with navigating to the project folder `cd legit-healt`, starting your Docker Desktop (Windows) or `sudo systemctl start docker` (Linux), give permissions to make the script executable `chmod +x docker-run.sh` and then run the script `./docker-run.sh`.
+After installation complete the project will be running on `http://localhost:80/`.

 ## Considerations building the project

 -Mappers: